smart-on-fhir/bulk-match-client/README.md

 ## Installation

 To install and use the Bulk Match Client CLI, you need to have Node.js installed on your system.
 This project requires Node v21 or above.
-We recommend using [NVM](https://github.com/nvm-sh/nvm) to switch between different node version.
+We recommend using [NVM](https://github.com/nvm-sh/nvm) to switch between different node versions.

-After cloning the project onto your machine, you can run the CLI using `node .`:

 ```bash
 # Use this if you have NVM; otherwise, use node >= v21